 Tuesday through Friday: 10:00 a.m. – 4:00 p.m.
 Our Archives close at 3:30.

-Saturdays: In September we will begin our fall schedule when the library is open two Saturdays per month.
+Saturdays: In September we began our fall schedule when the library is open two Saturdays per month.
 Our Archives are closed on Saturdays.

 The Library will be OPEN: